mbuckler/personal-website/content/home/about.md

 produce superior results.
 For this reason I see myself as a system creator rather than a hardware or software developer.

-As an entrepreneurial researcher I quickly gravitated to both industrial and academic research.
+As an entrepreneurial engineer I quickly gravitated to both industrial and academic research.
 While finishing my M.S. at UMass Amherst I formed [Firebrand Innovations](http://www.firebrandinnovations.com/) as a way of monetizing intellectual property I developed while in highschool.